 If you answered ‘yes’ should such a mechanism be

-Developed now and introduced as part of the IANA ransition , or
+Developed now and introduced as part of the IANA Stewardship Transition , or

 Developed later, likely by the ccNSO, and introduced after the IANA transition has taken place.

 If the design of this appeal mechanism were preventing the finalization of the IANA Stewardship Transition, would you agree to defer finalizing it so that the IANA process could be completed (this would likely entail the ccNSO proceeding with a separate process).